You Can Find Love Again

 by Susan "Susie Squillions" Lynch © October, 2004

 Please believe me when I tell you that it is possible to love again, and to do it well.
-Don't feel guilty for bringing a new animal into your home and heart.
-The new one can never take the place in your heart that is held by your Bridge Kid.
-Your heart will grow to make room for the new one who will snuggle into their own space.
-No matter how deeply you have loved, you can do it again -- and you should, for your sake, and for the furries who need good homes.
+Never feel guilty for bringing a new animal into your home and heart.
+The new one can never take the place in your heart that is held by your Bridge Kid, but your heart can grow to make room for the new ones if you allow them to snuggle into their own spaces.
+No matter how deeply you have loved, you can do it again -- and you should; for your sake, and for the furries who need good homes and have so much love to share with you.

-When the time is right, honor your Bridge Kid’s legacy by allowing another animal to make his (or her) own place within you.
+When the time is right, honor your Bridge Kid’s legacy by making room in your heart for another one who needs you; one who has been sent to help you heal from your sorrow.
 You'll enjoy every minute of it.